 A new section, similar to the June Garden, but with plants reaching a peak in late August and September.

-Our new cafe is open Thursday to Sunday plus bank holiday Mondays between May 24th and September 30th.
-Please note it is NOT open Monday to Wednesday.
+Our new cafe is open Thursday to Sunday plus bank holiday Mondays between May 22nd and September 30th, plus Wednesdays in July and August.
+Please note it is NOT open Monday and Tuesday or Wednesdays outside July and August.

 |And finally, something completely different.|